 Summer holidays have changed.
-In today’s tech driven world where playing FortNite is a bigger draw than making friends with the next-door neighbour and playing outside, is there any chance of our children reliving the magical memories of endless sunny days playing in open fields, building dens, climbing trees and ‘playing out’?
+In today’s tech driven world where online gaming is a bigger draw than making friends with the next-door neighbour and playing outside, is there any chance of our children reliving the magical memories of endless sunny days playing in open fields, building dens, climbing trees and ‘playing out’?

 Recent research has shown that 25% of children are overweight or obese by the age of 7.
 To tackle this schools are taking positive steps to improve fitness within the curriculum.
 Instead of braving all weathers for 50 minutes per week to play competitive games of rugby, football or hockey, schools are encouraging active learning, early morning warm-ups and inclusive games during organised PE sessions.
 However, inactive school holidays are seeing this good work being undone over the summer.

 According to Richard Holmes, CEO of a national charity dedicated getting children active, the school holidays are critical in terms of children’s health and well-being.
 “Children are out of school for 40% of the year and a lack of structure can mean weeks of inactivity and hours in front of screens and in some instances this results in children returning to school less fit and healthy.”

 The huge increase in screen-time is at the heart of the problem of child inactivity.
 In 1983 the very first mobile phone went on sale.
 Fast forward to 2018 and over 20,000 children in the UK alone own a mobile phone by their 6th birthday.
 Screen time is major part of life, with the average child now spending 5 hours per day on screens.
 Not only are screens impacting physical health, they’re contributing to poor mental health with 10% of school children suffering from a diagnosable mental illness.
 One factor contributing to this is online bullying, which has increased 50% in the last 3 years thanks to social media.
 Whereas summer holidays used to give children some respite from bullies, access to technology means the threat from bullies never goes away.